It’s the simple, powerful, time-tested tool that could save you from the apocalypse.

 So, as long as COVID-19 remains a threat, employers need to do the following:

-2. If employees can’t work from home, make sure they keep their distance from each other, customers, and other people.
+2. If employees can’t work from home, make sure they keep a safe working distance from each other, customers, and other people.

 3. Ensure employees wash their hands and sanitize surfaces frequently.